BlackAsLight/PaperUpdate/README.md

 ### Setup

+Follow the instructions below to build the project yourself or just download the latest `main.js` from the releases panel and jump down to the Run section.

 1. Download this program onto the computer you wish to use it on.
 2. Open up a terminal and direct yourself to the downloaded folder's contents using `cd`.
 3. Type `npm run build` to install the necessary dependencies and compile the program.